wyrmworkspublishing/free5e/en-US/Characters_Codex/03_Creating_a_Character/Classes/Ranger/Hunter.md

 ##### Hunter

 Emulating the Hunter archetype means accepting your place as a bulwark between society and the terrors of the wilderness.
-As you walk the Hunter’s path, you learn specialized techniques for fighting the threats you face, from rampaging ogres and hordes of orcs to towering giants and terrifying dragons.
+As you walk the Hunter’s path, you learn specialized techniques for fighting the threats you face, from rampaging ogres and packs of werewolves to towering giants and terrifying dragons.

 ###### Hunter’s Prey (3rd Level)